 Pros of Installing VPN on a Router

 Securing all devices connected to the router: Installing a VPN on your router means that all the devices connected to the router will be secured by the VPN.
-This means that any device that connects to the internet via the router will automatically be encrypted, providing an additional layer of security.
+This means that any device that connects to the your internet service via the router will automatically be encrypted, providing an additional layer of security.
 This is particularly useful for devices that do not have a built-in VPN client, such as smart TVs, gaming consoles, and IoT devices.

 No Need to Set Up Vpn on Individual Devices